Skip to content

 templateEngine.binaryStaticContent = true

-This generates a binary content resource for each template at compile time.
+This generates a binary content resource for each template.
 Those pre-encoded UTF-8 byte[] arrays are loaded in memory from the resource file together with the template class.
 This also implies that the constant pool is released from holding template strings.

-To fully utilize binary templates, you must use a binary template output, like gg.jte.Utf8ByteOutput.
+To fully benefit from binary templates, you must use a binary template output, like gg.jte.Utf8ByteOutput.
 This output is heavily optimized to consume as little CPU and memory as possible when using binary templates.

 Info